phluid61/internet-drafts/http2-encoded-data/draft.md

   MUST preserve segment boundaries when forwarding frames.

-  The SEGMENT\_CONTINUES flag MUST NOT be set on any frames unless the remote endpoint has indicated support by sending a USE\_SEGMENTS setting ({{I-D.kerwin-http-segments}}, Section 3) with a value of 1.
+  The SEGMENT\_CONTINUES flag MUST NOT be set on any frames unless the remote endpoint has indicated support by sending a SETTINGS\_USE\_SEGMENTS setting ({{I-D.kerwin-http-segments}}, Section 3) with a value of 1.

 On receiving an ENCODED\_DATA frame, an intermediary MAY decode the data and forward it in one or